 In order for the recipients to be able to view the images included in the messages that they receive, these messages must be available on a server accessible from the outside.

 Click the Tracking & Images icon in the toolbar.

 You can then choose whether you wish to include the images in the email message.

 When you open HTML content with included images in the delivery wizard, a message gives you the option of uploading the images immediately, according to the delivery parameters.

-The image access paths are modified during manual uploading or when sending messages.
+The image URLs are modified during manual uploading or when sending messages.

 These images come from a local directory or Web site as you can verify from the Source tab.